The-Marcy-Lab-School/5-0-1-classes/README.md

 A **class** defines a type of object.
 * It has a **constructor function** for defining the default properties that every **instance** of that class (objects of that type) will have.
-* All instances of that class inherit the class' methods.
+* All instances will have access to the class' methods.

 **<details><summary style="color: purple">Q: Suppose we wanted to create a class to represent users.
 What would the default properties be?
 What methods would be shared by each instance? </summary>**